-New Year Recycling: New Year’s Resolution In Recycling
+What’s Your New Year’s Resolution In Recycling? 🧨

-New Year Recycling: Last year, I vowed to lose weight and spend less on silly things at the start of the year.
+New Year Recycling 🧨: Last year, I vowed to lose weight and spend less on silly things at the start of the year.
 I would rather spend my money on going to the gym instead of food as a way to lose weight, get fit, and improve my health.
 I also vowed to save more money for the future and reduce spending them on expensive stuff that I don’t really need.
 What about you?

 Every year, people come up with their own New Year’s resolution to improve themselves.
-What if we focus this energy in New Year and use it to better our recycling schemes, right?
+What if we focus this energy on New Year and use it to better our recycling schemes, right?

-Read more: See blog on Christmas recycling facts.
+Read more: See a blog on Christmas recycling facts.

 Before we move on to the main topic, let me first explain how Waster can help with your New Year recycling resolution!